Rex the Wonder Dog: Publication history

-Character biography
+Fictional character biography

-Rex is a white shepherd dog who spent his early years in the U.S. Army's K-9 Corps, alongside his brother, Pooch.
+Rex is a White Shepherd dog who spent his early years in the U.S. Army's K-9 Corps, alongside his brother, Pooch.
 Early in his training it became apparent that Rex had great potential, which resulted in Dr. Anabolus selecting him as a test subject for a super-soldier serum.
 After receiving an injection of the serum, Rex found himself endowed with great strength, speed, stamina, and intelligence.
 Dr. Anabolus was killed by a Nazi spy soon after, and as Anabolus left no records, this led to Rex being the only dog of his kind.
 Rex served during World War II, acting during the Italian campaign and earning an unspecified medal for saving his handler Lieutenant Dennis from a German patrol, and later receiving a Silver Star for saving POWs.
-He and then Captain, later Major, Dennis followed this by serving in the Pacific campaign against Japan, then later in Korea.
+He and then Captain, later Major, Dennis followed this by serving in the Pacific campaign against Japan, and later in Korea.

 After his army career, Rex was adopted by Major Dennis and his family.
-Not long after moving into his new home, Rex began a new career as a crime solver when Major Dennis's son Phillip was accused of murder and, when the police were unable to solve the crime, Rex succeeded in finding all the requisite clues to clear Phillip's name.
+Not long after moving into his new home, Rex began a new career as a crime solver when Dennis's son Phillip was accused of murder and, when the police were unable to solve the crime, Rex succeeded in finding all the requisite clues to clear Phillip's name.
 Soon after, he was made an honorary Forest Ranger and became a Hollywood stunt dog.
-In most of his subsequent adventures he would be seen accompanying Phillip's younger brother, Danny.
+In most of his subsequent adventures, he would be seen accompanying Phillip's younger brother Danny.

 Over the next few years, as well as solving a never-ending series of burglaries, robberies, murders and other crimes, becoming a film star and a circus actor, and daring natural disasters such as forest fires and thick snow, Rex also managed to survive attacks from lions, wolves, bears, panthers, and even octopuses (twice).
 He could ride a horse, or bull, and proved an expert bullfighter.
 He often operated small appliances such as cameras, swung on ropes and vines to save people.
 Many of Rex's adventures took place in the American Midwest, but a number happened in Europe, Asia and especially Africa (largely as a result of Major Dennis being involved in various archaeological expeditions).
 Rex added to his military medals when he was decorated for bravery by the French Foreign Legion in North Africa, after one of several adventures with them, and added further to his awards when he became an honorary Native American Indian Chief, and an Honorary Fire Chief.